mat10d/EvolvePro/scripts/exp/README.md

 1. FASTA file: Contains the wild-type protein sequence
 2. PLM embeddings: CSV file(s) containing embeddings for all mutants of interest
-3. Round data: Excel files containing fitness measurements for each round of evolution
+3. Round data: Excel files containing activity measurements for each round of evolution

 ## Key Parameters